sendecomp/sendecomp-website/README.md

 ### Automatic

-The website is automatically built and deployed using a continuous integration tool called [BuddyWorks](https://buddy.works/) whenever a new push is performed (or files are updated directly on GitHub).
+The website is automatically built and deployed using [GitHub Actions](https://help.github.com/en/actions).

 ### Manual